WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 4.05 Proxies - No member shall vote by proxy at any meeting.

-4.06 Voting - Voting on any issue shall be a show of hands unless the presiding officer shall order, or any member shall demand a written ballot.
+4.06 Voting - Voting on any issue shall be a show of hands unless the presiding officer order, or any member shall demand a written ballot.
 Voting on the Executive Board shall be by a written ballot.

 Article V: EXECUTIVE BOARD / OFFICERS